Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - The execution of the code does not depend upon the OS.
 - It is said to be platform-independent because the java compiled code(byte code) can run on all operating systems.

-## Java Package

-- A java package is a group of similar types of classes, interfaces and sub-packages.

 ## Classes and Objects

 - A template (blueprint) for creating objects (the real thing).